propavingk/SlotDrift/SECURITY.md

    not sanitize output beyond what the JSON parser already strips.
 4. **Path handling in `--output`.** The path is used exactly as given.
-Running the tool as a privileged user against an attacker-controlled output path is
+Running the tool as a privileged user against an attacker-controlled output path is the same risk class as any CLI that writes a file.

+## What slotdrift does not protect against